Check if your child is eligible for $1,000+ in a Trump Account →

 How Do You File It?

 Download IRS Form 4547 here.
-File it with your regular 2025 federal tax return by April 15, 2026.
+File it with any federal tax return, or on its own.

 The form collects basic information about your child: name, date of birth, Social Security Number.
 The IRS uses this to verify eligibility for the seed contribution.